 Coffee style

 Coffee matters here beyond the headline dishes.
-Espresso, batch brew, manual filter, flat whites, house chai, and matcha all sit on the official menu, and the recurring pattern around the place is that drinks are treated with the same care as the food.
+Espresso, batch brew, manual filter, flat whites, house chai, and matcha give the bar enough range for both a quick cup and a slower meal.
 This is not a minimal espresso bar built for a five-minute stop, though.
-The coffee style looks best understood as part of a broader all-day experience: good fundamentals first, then enough menu range to keep both coffee people and brunch-first visitors happy.
+The coffee works as part of a broader all-day experience: good fundamentals first, then enough menu range to keep both coffee people and brunch-first visitors happy.
+The drinks support the kitchen without disappearing behind it.

 What people go for

-What makes Natif useful is that the food side is genuinely strong.
-The official menu runs from baklava yogurt and granola to shakshuka, Benedict's Carbonara, and a longer list of afternoon sandwiches and toast-style dishes.
+The food side is genuinely strong.
+Baklava yogurt, granola, shakshuka, Benedict's Carbonara, afternoon sandwiches, and toast-style dishes give the menu more weight than a pastry-only coffee stop.
 The pastry angle still matters too.
-Natif Bakery now handles the laminated work and supplies the kitchen, which helps explain why sweet things keep coming up alongside the coffee in recent feedback.
+Natif Bakery now handles the laminated work and supplies the kitchen, so sweet things sit naturally beside the coffee.
 If you want a quick filter and leave, you can.
 But the shop is built to hold a slower breakfast or lunch.

 The feel